Pence, Trump attorney clash over what Trump told his VP ahead of Jan. 6, 2021

 “The ultimate ask of Vice President Pence was to pause the counts and allow the states to weigh in,” Lauro said on CBS’ “Face the Nation.”
 He added that Trump was convinced there were irregularities in the election that needed to be investigated by state authorities before the election could be certified.

+The former president on Sunday also lashed out at the judge overseeing the case, U.S. District Court Judge Tanya Chutkan.
+On his Truth Social platform, Trump said his legal team would be “immediately asking for recusal of this judge,” as well as to move the case outside of Washington.

+The pronouncements were Trump’s latest legal wrangling, made in full public view, as he faces charges that could carry decades in prison if he is convicted.

-Pence, who like Trump is seeking the Republican nomination for president in 2024, flatly rejected that account during an interview Sunday, saying Trump seemed “convinced” as early as December that Pence had the right to reject or return votes and that on Jan.
+Pence, who like Trump is seeking the Republican nomination for president in 2024, flatly rejected that Trump was merely seeking a certification “pause” during an interview Sunday, saying Trump seemed “convinced” as early as December that Pence had the right to reject or return votes and that on Jan.
 5, Trump’s attorneys told him “’We want you to reject votes outright.”

 “They were asking me to overturn the election.
 I had no right to overturn the election,” Pence said on CNN’s “State of the Union.”